wp-plugins/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-Tested with WordPress 4.2 and also some minor code fixes/enhancements.
+Fixed a problem with the caching not working properly.